Application of these Terms and Conditions

 9.1.5 The Client summons a meeting of its creditors, makes a proposal for a voluntary arrangement, becomes subject to a voluntary arrangement, is unable to pay its debts when they become due, has a receiver, manager or administrative receiver or a provisional liquidator or administrator appointed over any of its assets, or is the subject of an application for administration filed at any court or a notice of intention to appoint an administrator or has passed a resolution for winding up, or is subject to any notice or application in respect of an administrator or is subject to or undergoes any analogous act, process or proceedings under any applicable law; or

-9.1.6 The Company in its absolute discretion believes that the provision of the Services or the performance of the Contract, as the case may be, may breach any applicable law.
+9.1.6 The Company in its absolute, and sole discretion reasonably believes that the provision of the Services or the performance of the contract or fixture, as the case may be, may breach any applicable law or regulation.

 9.2 Without prejudice to any other rights including rights as to damages, if the Agreement is terminated or cancelled whether under the provisions of this Clause or otherwise howsoever by the Company or by the Client:

-9.2.1 The Client will pay the Company all Fees earned and recoverable costs incurred in respect of the Services performed up to the date of the termination or cancellation (as applicable) of the Services.
+9.2.1 The Client will pay the Company all Fees earned and recoverable costs incurred in respect of the Services performed up to the date of the termination or cancellation (as applicable) of the Services; and

-9.2.2 The Client will in addition pay any reasonable costs and/or expenses incurred by the Company as a result of the termination or cancellation (as applicable).
+9.2.2 The Client shall also pay any reasonable costs and/or expenses incurred by the Company as a result of the termination or cancellation;

-9.2.3 Thereafter the Client will remain liable to pay to the Company any Fees which become due and payable after the date of termination of the Services in respect of any Contracts which were concluded on or before the date of termination and/or which arise after the date of termination of the Services following performance of the Services prior to the date of termination of the Services.
+9.2.3 Thereafter the Client will remain liable to pay to the Company any Fees which become due and payable after the date of termination of the Services in respect of:

 10. Force Majeure

-10.2 Notwithstanding the above, an Event of Force Majeure shall not, under any circumstances, excuse any payment obligation of the Client.
+10.2 Notwithstanding the above and for the avoidance of doubt, an Event of Force Majeure shall not excuse any payment obligations of the Client under the Agreement.

 10.3 In the event that the circumstances constituting Force Majeure continue for an uninterrupted period of ninety (90) days, either party may terminate the Agreement immediately by giving written notice to the other party.